 According to the dictionary, “sin” is defined “as a transgression of theological principles.
 It is an act, thought, or way of behaving that goes against the law or teachings of a religion, especially when the person who commits it is aware of this.”
 In Christian theology, “sin” is defined “as the condition of being denied God's grace because of a sin or sins committed.”
 According to Strong’s Concordance with Hebrew and Greek Lexicon, the word “sin” is defined as “to be without a share in; to miss the mark; to err, be mistaken; to miss or wander from the path of uprightness and honor, to do or go wrong; to wander from the law of God, violate God's law, sin; that which is done wrong, sin, an offence, a violation of the divine law in thought or in act; or collectively, the complex or aggregate of sins committed either by a single person or by many.”

 When we think of sin, we usually define it as personal sin, which may be one of “commission” (doing something that is prohibited) or one of “omission” (failing to do what is required of you).
 This sin may also express itself in either an act or attitude, for example, going astray like a wandering sheep doing one’s own thing, by transgressing or overstepping the law, or by trespassing.
-These definitions brings to mind the following questions; What sin does a baby who is born, takes one breath, then dies commit?
+These definitions bring to mind the following questions: What sin does a baby who is born, takes one breath, then dies commit?
 What did the baby do that was prohibited?
-What did the baby fail do that was required of him or her?
+What did the baby fail to do that was required of him or her?
 What sin did this baby commit?
-This is when it dawn on us that we may need to rethink the definition or meaning for this word “sin.”
+This is when it dawned on us that we may need to rethink the definition or meaning for this word “sin.”
 Could there be an alternative definition?

 Yes, it dawned on us that there could be another definition or meaning for the word “sin.”
 We believe the phrase; “All have sinned” referred to a point in time when everyone sinned.
 The only time that this could be referring to had to be back in the beginning, in the beginning of God’s creation.
 The phrase actually points to the very moment when all were in one man, Adam.
 You see, when Adam fell, the entire human race was “constituted or formally established as sinners.”
 We know from scripture that it was “by one man’s disobedience that many were made sinners” (Romans 5:19).